 The reputation hit alone can completely cripple an institution, which is why it’s always best to prepare for the worst when it comes to hackers.
 One of the main vectors cybercriminals like to target is the storage and transmission of private data.
 Companies and customers very often have to trade sensitive information in order to conduct business, and this gives the hacker an opportunity to profit.

 There are a few ways to go about fixing this problem, but one of the best is to simply switch to a more secure means of communication.
 Fax over IP has long been regarded as an incredibly safe way to move and store sensitive data, and for good reason.
-The technology's ability to ward off data breaches is relied on by some of the most security-focused industries such as health care and finance.
+The Fax over IP technology’s ability to ward off data breaches is relied on by some of the most security-focused industries such as health care and finance.

 To that end, let’s take a look at some of the most common hacking techniques that cybercriminals use in order to steal your company’s data, as well as how FoIP can help you avoid these issues.